asanger/me/RESUME.md

 - **Ruby:** My pride and joy.
 I have a deep passion for the expressiveness that ruby provides and the community that surrounds it.
 Most of my large-scale web applications are built Rails, though I have also built apps with Sinatra and Hanami (previously known as Lotus).
 If I need to script something in a pinch, you can bet it'll be a few lines of ruby!
 - **PHP:** Prior to discovering ruby, PHP was my language of choice.
 I made little use of popular frameworks and instead spent a great deal of time trying to roll my own custom code.
 While I'm not a huge fan of the language itself, I do still appreciate it and recognize it as a valuable language, especially with PHP7.
 It will always hold a special place in my heart.
-- **Javascript** The effort required to stay up-to-date with the latest and greatest in the Javascript world has prevented me from making it a primary language of mine, but I have used both Angular and React a fair amount.
-I prefer to focus on functional components that consume APIs rather the user interface.
-Node/Express are great, but I've often opted for rails for my APIs.
+- **Javascript** While I generally prefer backend development, I couldn't consider myself a full stack developer without being able to interface with that backend with some sweet Javascript.
+Most of what I've written focuses on functional components that consume APIs rather the user interface (Angular/React/Vue).
+I'm a fan of Node+Express, but I will typically choose to build my APIs in Rails.
-- **C#:** Honrable mention - I think .NET is extremely powerful and comprehensive, I just don't like developing on Windows. .NET Core is a step in the right direction, though!
+- **C#:** Honorable mention - I think .NET is extremely powerful and comprehensive, I just don't like developing on Windows. .NET Core is a step in the right direction, though!
 - Basic knowledge of **Objective-C**, **Python**, **Elixer**, **Java**